gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-And replace an external dependency with an project dependency like this:
+Or an external dependency can be replaced with a project dependency like this:

     resolutionStrategy {